MicrosoftDocs/windows-itpro-docs/windows/plan/testing-compatibility-on-the-target-platform.md

 ---
 title: Testing Compatibility on the Target Platform (Windows 10)
-description: This section provides information about setting up a test environment for compatibility testing and about creating and deploying runtime analysis packages to the test environment.
+description: This section provides information about setting up a test environment for compatibility testing, and about creating and deploying runtime-analysis packages to the test environment. ms.assetid: 8f3e9d58-37c2-41ea-a216-32712baf6cf4 ms.prod: W10 ms.mktglfcycl: operate
-MSHAttr: PreferredLib /library
-ms.assetid: 8f3e9d58-37c2-41ea-a216-32712baf6cf4
-ms.prod: W10
-ms.mktglfcycl: operate